mbuesch/bme280-upy/README.md

-# BME 280 device driver for Micropython
+# BME 280 device driver with Micropython support

 [Project website](https://bues.ch/)

 [Git repository](https://bues.ch/cgit/bme280.git)

+This driver runs on regular Python and on Micropython.

+It has support for both I2C and SPI bus.

 # License